DÜRFEN HUNDE SPARGEL ESSEN?

 FAQ

-Is asparagus poisonous for dogs?
+Is asparagus to be poisonous for dogs?

 How do I prepare asparagus for my dog?